 Sherwood is a tiny village located in the state of Michigan.
-With a population of 286 people and just one neighborhood, Sherwood is the 627th largest community in Michigan.
-Much of the housing stock in Sherwood was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 284 people and just one neighborhood, Sherwood is the 627th largest community in Michigan.
+Sherwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sherwood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sherwood is a village of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Sherwood who work in healthcare suport services (23.70%), management occupations (10.37%), and maintenance occupations (8.89%).